Ubuntu VirtualBox – A Detailed Installation Guide

 How to Install VirtualBox from Oracle Repositories

-As we mentioned, this method is a bit more complicated, but it is still fairly simple.
-The biggest advantage is that you will probably get new updates more quickly.
+As we mentioned, this method is a bit more complicated, but it is still reasonably straightforward.
+The most significant advantage is that you will probably get new updates more quickly.

 The first thing you want to do is to import the Oracle’s repository GPG keys to your Ubuntu.
 Do this by executing the below lines:

 wget -q https://www.virtualbox.org/download/oracle_vbox_2016.asc -O- | apt-key add - wget -q https://www.virtualbox.org/download/oracle_vbox.asc -O- | apt-key add –